Samaritans (charity): Services

 Samaritans does not denounce suicide, and it is not necessary to be suicidal to contact Samaritans.
 In 2014, nearly 80% of the people calling Samaritans did not express suicidal feelings.
-Samaritans believes that offering people the opportunity to be listened to in confidence, and accepted without prejudice, can alleviate despair and make emotional health a mainstream issue.

 In 2022, Samaritans campaigned to have "suicide websites" shut down; stating that it believed that the UK government's proposed online safety bill "isn't fit for purpose".
 Smaller "pro-suicide" websites which can push people to commit suicide are the charity's biggest concern in this area.

-Media guidelines

-In 2013, following extensive consultation with journalists and editors throughout the industry, Samaritans produced a set of guidelines outlining best practice when reporting suicide.
-Since its publication, the organisation has received many awards in recognition of its work influencing the way in which suicide is reported.

 Confidentiality

 Samaritans have a strict code of caller confidentiality, even after the death of a caller.
 Unless the caller gives consent to pass on information, confidentiality will be broken only in rare circumstances, such as when Samaritans receives bomb or terrorism warnings, to call an ambulance because a caller appears to be incapable of making rational decisions, when the caller is threatening volunteers or deliberately preventing the service being delivered to other callers, or when there is a safeguarding concern.

-In November 2011, the Board of Trustees agreed a motion breaking with confidentiality in Ireland, "To provide confidential support to children but report to the Health Service Executive any contacts (from either adults or children) where it appears a child is experiencing specific situations such as those that can cause them serious harm from themselves or others."

 In 2011, Facebook collaborated with Samaritans to offer help to people in distress.
 This led to 'cold case' calling, which some believed was an infringement on people's privacy.
 An Irish journalist wrote of her experience of receiving such a communication.